Familial Hypertriglyceridemia Overview

 Treatment also involves avoiding excess calories and foods high in saturated fats and carbohydrates.

 Christie Ballantyne is a Cardiologist in Houston, Texas.
-Dr. Ballantyne has been practicing medicine for over 40 years and is rated as an Elite doctor by MediFind in the treatment of Familial Hypertriglyceridemia.
-He is also highly rated in 21 other conditions, according to our data.
-His top areas of expertise are Atherosclerosis, High Cholesterol, Familial Hypertriglyceridemia, and Coronary Heart Disease.
-He is licensed to treat patients in Texas.
+Dr. Ballantyne is rated as an Elite provider by MediFind in the treatment of Familial Hypertriglyceridemia.
+His top areas of expertise are Familial Hypertriglyceridemia, High Cholesterol, Atherosclerosis, Coronary Artery Bypass Graft (CABG), and Heart Bypass Surgery.
 Dr. Ballantyne is currently accepting new patients.

 Losing weight and keeping diabetes under control helps improve the outcome.